Exhibition 3: Alex Ayed

 May 1 - June 3, 2018

-IAIA is pleased to present the first solo exhibition by Brussels and Tunis based artist Alex Ayed.
-Continuing the artist’s use of earthly and ephemeral materials, the exhibition will feature an intimate selection of sculptures, audio work and a site specific installation made of sand.
+IAIA presented the first solo exhibition by Brussels and Tunis based artist Alex Ayed.
+Continuing the artist’s use of earthly and ephemeral materials, the exhibition featured an intimate selection of sculptures, audio work and a site specific installation made of sand.